History of South African citizenship: Apartheid policies regarding race

 The Apartheid ideology was developed by Werner Eiselen as an alternative to the policies of racial segregation which still allowed for a multi-racial society.
 Apartheid was a system of relocating Africans to what were supposedly ethnically homogenous reservations and then fostering individual nationalities for each of these ten different groups.
-This process was accompanied by a set of acts designed to coerce black groups into this new system and maximize their separation from white society while maintaining their economic exploitation (see Apartheid Legislation in South Africa).
+This process was accompanied by a set of acts designed to coerce black groups into this new system and maximise their separation from white society while maintaining their economic exploitation (see Apartheid Legislation in South Africa).
 The core of the Apartheid system was the Group Areas Act of 1950 which divided the state into race-specific partitions.

 Bantustans

 The formation of the first Afrikaner-only government in 1948 also coincided with the introduction of the Apartheid institution by which Africans were to be segregated and differentiated from the white population in all possible respects.
 One of the most drastic components of this ideology was the establishment of Bantu homelands to which all Africans were regulated.
 This forced blacks to live in "tribal" reservations, thereby separating them from the white populations and realigning their citizenship directly to their particular reservation or "bantustan".
 Ten separate bantustans were designated, each with its own "homogenous" group.
-In 1970 the Black Homelands Citizenship Act effectively cancelled all black South African citizenship because these homelands became technically autonomous and self-governed.
+In 1970, the Black Homelands Citizenship Act effectively cancelled all black South African citizenship because these homelands became technically autonomous and self-governed.